iPad Pro 12.9-inch (2021)

 All tablets can connect to the internet via wi-fi, but cellular models also let you use 4G or 5G mobile internet connections.
-These let you surf the web and check your emails over a mobile network while out and about.
+These let you surf the web and check your emails over a mobile network while out and about, just like your smartphone.

 However, this type of tablet is more expensive.
 Plus, you'll need to pay for the mobile data that you use (normally through a monthly plan).